 Transportation related safety, security and emergency responses efforts are often inextricably linked.
-It is the responsibility of all transportation infrastructure providers to ensure both system security, and the availability of emergency response services in the event of a natural or human-caused disaster is a key planning area.
+It is the responsibility of transportation infrastructure providers to ensure both system security and availability of emergency response services in the event of a natural or human-caused disaster.
 Due to unexpected large-scale security incidents or natural disasters, the potential for the necessity of a wide scale evacuation exists in almost every area of California.